2020PB/police-brutality/reports/Washington.md

 * 2020OPA-0326 - May 30 - "Pepper spraying peaceful protesters"
 * 2020OPA-0328 - May 30 - "The use of flashbangs, including causing a significant thumb injury"
 * 2020OPA-0332 - June 1 - "A confrontation between an officer and a male"
 * 2020OPA-0335 - June 1 - "Homeless man hit by an SPD flashbang while sleeping"

 [Source - Twitter @SeattleOPA](https://twitter.com/SeattleOPA)

 ### Police officer pulls protestor to the ground unprovoked | May 31

 An officer on a bike pulls down a protestor walking by for seemingly no reason.
 Takes place on Boren Avenue, by the Avanti Apartments.

+id: wa-seattle-6

 **Links**